fhoveida/fbw-26/Exercise1.md

 # Exercise 1
-> This is my first exercise in Github
+> This is my first exercise in Github.

 ## This is a link :
 [GitHub](http://github.com)

 ## This is an unordered list:
 * list a